arkku/launchpad-ruby/README.md

 a 5×5 grid.
 Dark red square pads indicate "dark" and yellow square pads indicate "light".
 The objective is to turn off all the lights (i.e., make all yellow pads red).
-Pressing either a light or dark pad toggles it and _all of its surrounding pads_ to the opposite state.
+Pressing either a light or dark pad toggles it and _the four adjacent pads_ (north, south, east, west) to the opposite state.

 To start the game, press one of the round buttons on the side to choose a difficulty level.
 The highest difficulty is on top.
 These buttons